Financial Aid Appeals

 - A student who did not enroll within 16 months after graduating from high school, graduating from homeschool, or completing a GED test because of extenuating circumstances

-- A student who dropped below the required GPA
+- A student who dropped below the required GPA benchmark.

 - A student who does not meet the initial eligibility requirements, such as ACT and GPA minimums

 - A student who exceeds the maximum number of years or attempted hours that are allowed